reminyborg/jekyll-now/_posts/2016-9-21-open-mind.md

 title: Solving the problem with an open mind
 ---

-- Prejudice in the dev environment why its good
+- Prejudice in the dev environment why its good and bad (Cognetive load)
+- When to have an open mind / When not to
 - Why its bad when creating new stuff
 - Illustration of box in box with best solution outside
 - APIs and internal complexity leaking out